 Jonah was a prophet who came from Galilee and lived in a town near Nazareth, the hometown of Christ's childhood.
 We do not know how or when the Word of the Lord came to Jonah, but he was called by God and commissioned to rise up and go to the great city of Nineveh and preach against its ungodly behaviour, for their wickedness of the city had come up before the Lord.

-Instead of obeying the Word of the Lord, Jonah chose to run away from God's presence.
-He boarded a vessel that was bound for distant shores!
+Instead of obeying the Word of the Lord, Jonah chose to run away from God's presence, and he boarded a vessel that was bound for a place far away from Nineveh!
 Israel were supposed to be a light to the Gentiles and God's eternal purpose was to save all people, not only Israel.
-It is God's will that ALL men are saved and that all come to repentance... but in His wisdom He purposed that salvation would be fulfilled through the Jewish nation who were given the Law, the Prophets, the Psalms, the covenants, and the promises... and through whom the Messiah of Israel and Saviour of the world was to come.
+It is God's will that ALL men are saved and that all come to repentance.
+In His wisdom, He purposed that salvation would be fulfilled through the Jewish nation who were given the Law, the Prophets, the Psalms, the covenants, and the promises, and through whom the Messiah of Israel and Saviour of the world was to come.

 Instead of getting up and setting off towards Nineveh to carry out the Word of the Lord, we see that his actions caused Jonah to dig himself deeper and deeper into sin, selfishness, and defiance against God's clear call.

-The story of the prophet who tried to flee from God may give us an interesting glance into the history of one of the oldest cities of antiquity, but it should also cause us to consider if we are ready and willing to hear and obey God's call on our life... or if like Jonah, we try to manipulate the clear teaching of Scripture to fit in with our own preferred plans and purposes.
+The story of the prophet who tried to flee from God may give us an interesting glance into the history of one of the oldest cities of antiquity, but it should also cause us to consider our own position.
+Are we are ready and willing to hear and obey God's call on our life, or are we like Jonah, trying to manipulate the clear teaching of Scripture to fit in with our own preferred plans and purposes.
 May we always be ready and willing to say, "Thy will, not mine be done."

-Heavenly Father, I fear I am too ready and willing to criticise the behaviour of Jonah who tried to circumnavigate Your Word in order to escape carrying out Your plans and purposes in his life.
-Forgive me for the times I have turned a deaf ear to Your call or a blind eye to Your Word of truth.
+Heavenly Father, I fear I am too ready and willing to criticise the behaviour of people like Jonah, who tried to circumnavigate Your Word in order to escape carrying out Your plans and purposes.
+Forgive me for the times I have turned a deaf ear to Your call, or a blind eye to Your Word of truth.
 Help me to be ready and willing to go where You would send me, to do what You would tell me to do, and to develop a Christ-like heart of compassion for souls that are lost and bound for eternal separation from You.
-I pray that many would hear the truth and turn from their sin to faith in Christ's finished work on Calvary.
+I pray that many would hear the truth and turn from their sin to faith in Christ’s finished work on Calvary.
 Help me to be alert to the promptings of the Holy Spirit in my life and to be ready and willing to do only those things that come from You.
-This I ask in Jesus' name, AMEN.
+I ask this in Jesus' name, AMEN.